 Table of Contents

-Ways of immigrating to Italy as a foreign investor
+Ways of immigrating to Italy as a foreign investor in 2023

 There are several ways in which a foreign entrepreneur can relocate to Italy for business purposes.
 Among these, we mention the following: